 Geetham Origin

 Geetham means “song” in Sanskrit.
-Purandara Dasar is the creator of Geetham series, as a step to introduce Swaram and Saahithyam together.
-In South Indian classical music GEETHAM is the very first elaborated lesson series, and it is also very simple to learn.
+Purandara Dasa is the creator of Geetham series, as a step to introduce Swaram and Saahithyam together.
+In South Indian classical music, GEETHAM is the very first elaborated lesson series and it is also very simple to learn.

-Carnatic Music is structured in such a way that it starts out in a simple manner, and as and when you complete one chapter, your throat and your mind is ready for the next chapter.
-When you trace back the Geetham origin across the history of Carnatic Music, you will find it in relevance from the 14th century.
+Carnatic music is structured in such a way that it starts out in a simple manner, and as and when you complete one chapter, your throat and your mind is ready for the next chapter.
+When you trace back the Geetham origin across the history of Carnatic music, you will find it in relevance from the 14th century.
+Historical development of geetham from the medieval times as a part of formalized music education.

 Carnatic music is a language of the heart, where words are replaced by musical notes that communicate the deepest emotions.

 Till the Alankarams, the student will be familiar with the Raga Mayamalavagowla whereas in Geetham students start learning different Ragas.
-While singing Geetham series one should sing the Swaras first and then follow it with the Sahithyam.
+That is the purpose of geetham in Carnatic training.
+While singing the Geetham series one should sing the Swaras first and then follow it with the Sahithyam.
 Usually Geethams are sung from the beginning to end without any repetition, but in some cases a Geetham ends with singing the first two lines again.

 Geetham Types